A natural cursus? Water, walls and walking the Ness of Brodgar

 With these cairns, the final destination seems to have been massive stone backslabs in the end compartments, through which the mortal cannot pass further.
 En route, the visitor – who had crossed from the normal, outside world via the cairn entrance – moved through different categories of space defined by these stone pairs.

 Was something happening across the length of the Ness of Brodgar?
 Could this explain the lack of activity between the Dyke of Sean and the Ness of Brodgar site noted on the geophysics scans?
 And was it more than walls that separated and defined space?
-From evidence across Neolithic Britain and Ireland, it could be argued that water also played a major role in movement along the peninsula.
+From evidence across Neolithic Britain and Ireland, it has been argued that water also played a major role in movement along the peninsula.

 But before we consider the possible significance of water, we should first look at the likelihood that the Ness was, at least at one point in its history, a monumental processional way.

 For millennia the Ness of Brodgar has been served as a natural route.

 Today, it is a land bridge between the Harray and Stenness lochs that connects the north and west Mainland to the main road between the towns of Stromness and Kirkwall.
 There is no doubt the isthmus served a similar role throughout the historical period.
 As we have seen in a previous post, Lieutenant Thomas’ 1852 map highlights the fact that the “road to Sandwick and Birsa (sic)” ran the length of the Ness and to the west of the Ring of Brodgar.

 Going on available evidence, there is no reason to doubt it was different in prehistory.